 Nursing Home Residents Bill of Rights

-- The right to be treated with dignity and respect;
+- The right to dignity and respect

-- The right to be informed of one's medical conditions and to consult a doctor of their choice;
+- The right to be informed of one's medical conditions and to consult a doctor of their choice

 Standards of Care

-- Maintain adequate staffing;
+- Maintain adequate staffing

-- Determine each resident's functional capacity;
+- Determine each resident's functional capacity

-- Develop comprehensive care plans for all residents;
+- Develop care plans for all residents

-- Protect resident's ability to care for themselves and provide services necessary to complete basic functions relating to hygiene and nutrition;
+- Protect resident's ability to care for themselves

-- Ensure access to proper medical treatment;
+- Ensure access to proper medical treatment

-- Monitor medication and provide pharmaceutical services; and
+- Supervise medication and provide pharmaceutical services

-- Maintain accurate and complete clinical records.
+- Maintain accurate and complete clinical records

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help